The Role of Boron in Agriculture

 - Plants require boron for cell wall strength and membrane stability.

-- Some crops are more sensitive to its deficiency than others.
+- Some crops are more sensitive to their deficiency than others.

 - The most common symptom of boron deficiency is stunted growth or wilting leaves.